 Participants

-Poppity Talks Classic Film: The Kid from Brooklyn (1946)
+Poppity Talks Classic Film: Wonder Man (1945)

 Realweegiemidget Reviews: Peter Pan (TV, 1976)